 When it comes to surviving the holidays, the best thing you can do is plan ahead of time.
-This relates to both your holiday shopping and your holiday plans.
-Having solid plans in place can help you to properly organize your days so that you don’t get caught in any time-sensitive stressful situations.
+This goes for your holiday shopping and your holiday plans.
+Having solid plans in place can help you organize your days so you don’t get caught in any time-sensitive, stressful situations.

-Yoga can help to relieve stress and anxiety, and you can do it anywhere, including at your family’s home.
-While there are yoga poses you can do in the midst of a stressful situation to feel calmer, we recommend doing it as a preventative measure, too.
+Yoga helps to relieve stress and anxiety, and you can do it anywhere, including your apartment.
 Sticking with a quick morning yoga practice can get you into the right headspace for the rest of the day, so the holiday stressors won’t get to you.
 For some yoga inspiration, check out our previous posts below:

 Get Enough Sleep

 Sleep is essential to feeling your best.
 When stress levels are high around the holidays, it becomes even more crucial.
 People who don’t sleep for long enough have been shown to report higher levels of stress.
-To help ensure you feel calm during the holidays, make sure you are getting adequate rest (at least seven hours, preferably eight).
-If you’re struggling with insomnia, this earlier post on overcoming insomnia might help.
+To help ensure you feel calm during the holidays, make sure you are getting adequate rest.
+That means at least seven hours — preferably eight..
+If you’re struggling with insomnia, this earlier post might help.

 Our bodies were meant to move.
 That’s why we feel our best when we’re routinely active.
-Exercise is proven to be a big stress reliever, so it’s important that you structure in some exercise during the holiday season.
+Exercise is a proven stress reliever, so it’s important that you structure in some exercise during the holiday season.
 We recommend checking out these fat-burning exercises you can do from anywhere.

 Take Quiet Time

 When all else fails, the best thing you can do for your state of mind is to take a few minutes of quiet time by yourself.
-During the holidays, many of us are around family members at all times, and it can be overwhelming.
-If you’re prone to anxiety, all the excitement can be triggering.
-Don’t feel ashamed about needing to take some time to relax in the midst of all the chaos.
-Light a few candles, crack open a book and breathe.
-Do whatever you need to do to feel centered, and remember to prioritize self-care this holiday season.
+You may not be around a large group of family this season, but things can still get overwhelming.
+Do whatever you need to do to feel centered and remember to prioritize self-care this holiday season.